Certseeds/GraphicsMagick/README.txt

     http://mcj.sourceforge.net/

   to read the Fig image format.
-Ghostscript and Ghostscript Fonts (see below) are also required.
+Ghostscript and Ghostscript/URW Fonts (see below) are also required.

 * GraphicsMagick requires the FreeType software, version 2.0 or above,